osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/configuration/schedules.md

 You can configure the adapter to run scans based on a schedule.
 Each data item can be assigned to a schedule in the data selection configuration.
 The adapter samples data for those data items at the scheduled time.

-**Note:** You start an ingress component without a schedule configuration, a default schedule configuration is added to use as an example.
+**Note:** You start an ingress component without a schedule configuration.
+A default schedule configuration is added to use as an example.

 **Note:** When the adapter framework scheduler misses or skips a scan for any reason, either one of the following messages is printed: `Scan skipped for schedule id <Id>` or `Scan missed for schedule <id>`.